SoftUni-Internal/interactive-content/EN/06-Forms/03-Reactive-Forms.md

 Reactive forms provide a model-driven approach to handling form inputs whose values change over time.

-They are immutable - a change to the form state returns a new state which maintains the model's integrity between changes.
+They are **immutable** - a change to the form state returns a new state which maintains the model's integrity between changes.

-They are built upon observable streams, where form inputs and values are provided as streams of input values that are synchronously accessible.
+Also, they are built upon **observable streams** - this means that form inputs and values are provided as streams of input values.

-Reactive forms also make testing easy.
+These input values can then be accessed **synchronously**.

-This way, we are sure that the information stored is consistent and predictable when requested.
+This way, we are sure that the information stored is consistent and predictable, when requested.

+They also enable reactive transformations, such as adding elements dynamically, while also making unit testing much easier.

+This approach to building forms brings even more advantages, such as:

+- being more **powerful** and **easier** to use
+- enabling more **customisability** in complex use-cases
+- being **immutable** means **no data binding** is done, a data modelling approach many developers **prefer**

 [/slide]